-GPR55 Receptor Is Involved in Neuroinflammatory Response
+GPR55 Receptor Regulates Neuroinflammatory Response

 Cannabinoids also exert their actions on the ion channel, TRPV1.
-This ion channel is different from cannabinoid receptors in that it allows passage of specific ions (sodium and calcium), that trigger a painful burning sensation.
+This ion channel is different from usual cannabinoid receptors in that it allows passage of specific ions (sodium and calcium), that trigger a painful burning sensation.
 Known activators of TRPV1 include temperature above 430C (which is a protective mechanism that will make us seek strategies to cool off), acidic conditions (such as when we eat a hot chilli pepper), or eating a compound in wasabi.

 The full characterization of the interplay between TRPV1, capsacin and hyperalgesia has not been completed yet, but would nevertheless be useful, because relief with capsacin may spare the patients the unnecessary laboratory tests and examinations and potentially harmful opioid use.

 One day, we hope that we’ll have enough information about the different versions of cannabinoid receptor type and their interplay between cannabinoids that we can specifically control pain and inflammation using cannabis medicine.